triSYCL/sycl/sycl/doc/GettingStartedIPblocksDeisgn.md

 Disclaimer: nothing here is supported and this is all about a research project.

-We assume that you are on a recent Linux `x86_64` machine.
-We assume that you have a recent version for Vitis/Vivado already installed
+We assume that you are on a recent Linux `x86_64` machine. with a recent C++ compiler, python3 and Vitis/Vivado already installed.

 ## Compile the compiler